aadium/linear-regression-airfoil/README.md

 # Linear Regression Breakdown

 I have implemented an algorithm that uses gradient descent to train a linear regression model.
-I have implemented functions for calculating loss and gradient, calculating the model weights (a process which ic called training), and evaluating the model's performance.
+I have implemented functions for calculating loss and gradient, calculating the model weights (a process which is called training), and evaluating the model's performance.

 ### Dataset Description